jkaninda/goma-gateway/docs/usermanual/running-behind-a-proxy.md

 ---

-# Running Behind a Proxy or CDN
+# Running Goma Gateway Behind a Proxy or CDN

 When deploying **Goma Gateway** behind a reverse proxy or Content Delivery Network (CDN) — such as **Nginx**, **Traefik**, **Cloudflare**, or **AWS CloudFront** — special configuration is required to ensure correct client IP detection and reliable request logging.